mmlab-aueb/did-self/README.md

 signed using the private key that corresponds to the controller of the **DID-document being replaced**.

-Proofs are stored in a list referred to as the **self-did proof chain**.
-If the provided new DID-document has the same `controller` as the one being replaced, then the last element of the  self-did proof chain is replaced with with the provided  self-did proof.
-Otherwise, the provided self-did proof is appended to the self-did proof chain.
+Proofs are stored in a list referred to as the **proof chain**.
+If the provided self-did proof has the same signer as the last element of the proof chain, then the last element of the chain is replaced with with the provided proof.
+Otherwise, the provided proof is appended to the proof chain.

 ### Read
 The Read method receives as input a DID, and outputs the latest version of the DID document and